Friday, May 1, 2026

 Is It Hard to Insure an Old Car?

 Insuring an old car can be more challenging than insuring a modern vehicle, particularly if the car does not qualify as a classic.
 Standard insurers may view older cars as higher risk due to potential mechanical issues and lack of modern safety features.
-However, for cars that meet classic car criteria, specialized insurers offer tailored policies that can make the process easier.
+That said, for cars that meet classic car criteria, specialized insurers offer tailored policies that can make the process easier.

 How Long Until a Car is Considered a Classic?